Whitney is a hamster parent. She hates to see her furry friends suffer and enjoys educating others of best husbandry practices.

 - Getting the leg caught in a wire wheel

-- Fight with another hamster
+- Fighting with another hamster

-- Scuffle with a cat or dog
+- Scuffling with a cat or dog

-- Jumping off a ledge, bed, couch, etc that was too high off the ground
+- Jumping off a ledge, bed, couch, etc. that was too high off the ground

-- Accidentally injury caused by a child
+- Getting accidentally injured by a child

-Signs of a Broken Bone
+Signs of a Broken Leg in a Hamster

-- Limping and not using the leg
+- Limping and not using the affected leg

 - Laying on one side